 Energy-smart: Historically, accessing water has required significant human power.
 More recently, small fossil-fuel powered engine pumps have become increasingly accessible and preferable to small-scale farmers, but access to fuel and price fluctuations continue to be issues. iDE’s work in solar pumps strives to make small-scale farmers completely independent from human or fossil-fuel power.

 Labor-smart: The average bucket farmer lifts and hauls over four tons of water per day to irrigate a 500-square-meter field. iDE identifies and adapts existing technologies to automate and mechanize some of the more-labor intensive aspects of farming.

 Water-smart: With access to water becoming more erratic and irregular as a result of climate change, it is important that our technologies are as efficient as possible with water.
 We strive for “more crop per drop.”

 We investigate ideas in a prototyping facility in Denver.
-But before anything is implemented in the field, it gets tested in one of our five technology centers: Bangladesh, Honduras, Burkina Faso, Nepal, and Mozambique.
+But before anything is implemented in the field, it gets tested in one of our six technology centers: Bangladesh, Ethiopia, Honduras, Burkina Faso, Nepal, and Mozambique.
 In this way, iDE bridges the “design gap” between the developed and developing worlds.
 By seeing how a device performs in “real-world” conditions, we often discover issues that the designer had not anticipated.
 For example, a pump that was designed and tested only using filtered water will quickly become fouled and stop working when presented with water containing sediment and minerals.
 We identify issues like these and communicate the results to the broader iDE community and to external customers.
 Our engineers resolve these issues and identify how technology can be manufactured using locally available materials, so that local entrepreneurs can be the source.